coderefinery/manuals/exercise-leaders.md

 There are several strategies you can use to run your breakout room:

 Strategy 1:
-- **Exercise leader asks someone to share the screen and go through the exercise.**
+- **team leader asks someone to share the screen and go through the exercise.**
 - You can encourage the others to guide the one who is sharing the screen.
 Or let the person go on her/his own pace.
   - If no one dares at first, you can also start sharing your screen and let the room tell you what to write.